lcthomas/eng106s23/course-calendar.md

 ## Week 14
 * Monday, April 17: Final portfolio workshop
+    * Please bring or be able to access 1 of the writing projects you will revise for your final portfolio (with my comments) to class
 * Wednesday, April 19: Final portfolio workshop
+    * Please bring or be able to access 1 of the writing projects you will revise for your final portfolio (with my comments) to class
 * Friday, April 21: Final portfolio workshop
+    * Please bring or be able to access 1 of the writing projects you will revise for your final portfolio (with my comments) to class
     * **Last-chance due date 2: Last chance to turn in journal entries 6-7 and writing projects 2 and 3.
 These assignments will not be accepted after this date.**
     * Course evaluations